Sex & Channel Hopping...

 From What Satellite

-actually now feature explicit hardcore, albeit with a couple of typically British compromises; the anal sex has been removed and the cum shots are notable by their absence.
+They actually now feature explicit hardcore, albeit with a couple of typically British compromises; the anal sex has been removed and the cum shots are notable by their absence.
 This compromise may only be a temporary position.
-Some shops have already started
+Some shops have

 Even topshelf magazines have been edging towards hardcore.
 This momentum has been led by some newly liberalised editions of US magazines such as Hustler finding their way onto British newsagent's shelves.